freewili/freewili_webdocs/docs/freewili-firmware-update.md

 Pressing the RED button when  USB is powered activates the RP2040 ROM boot-loader.
 This will enable the default way to program the rp2040 via USB.

-1) Receive or create a Free Wil-i UF2 file.
+1) Receive or create a FREE-WiLi UF2 file.

 2) Hold the red button and plug in USB.